 “The letters are important to me,” says John, “because people in the food business for years have told me they’ve never received even a single letter.
 Bubbies products obviously connect with our customers in an emotional way.”

 Bubbie’s worldly advice is evident in the company’s playful slogan: “Eat My Pickles.
 Wear Clean Underwear.
 Marry a Doctor.”

-Although kosher dill pickles continues as the Bubbies flagship product, the line has expanded over the years to include bread and butter chips, pickled green tomatoes, kosher dill relish, sauerkraut, two kinds of horseradish, Sweethot Mustard and two kinds of pickled Herring.
+Although naturally fermented dill pickles continue as the Bubbies flagship product, the line has expanded over the years to include bread and butter pickles, naturally fermented dill relish, naturally fermented sauerkraut, two kinds of horseradish, and pickled Herring.
 All are made with the same deliberate Old World methods, using only natural ingredients and emphasizing a zesty taste.
-The bread and butter chips are the sole exception to the product line’s required placement in refrigerated sections.
+The bread and butter pickles are the sole exception to the product line’s required placement in refrigerated sections.

-Besides its natural niche in ethnic food sections and delis, the Bubbies brand has attracted significant interest from natural foods stores and their customers, where the kosher element is equated with pure ingredients and healthy eating.
+Besides its natural niche in ethnic food sections and delis, the Bubbies brand has attracted significant interest from natural foods stores and their customers, where the naturally fermented element is equated with pure ingredients and healthy eating.
 It has also long been found in the Ralphs Supermarket chain, among others.